 Founded in 2011, the Lockport Community Market adds artisans and musicians to their array of local producers, who bring produce, meats, dairy, baked goods and more.
 Plan to set aside a good chunk of time to spend here on a Saturday, and make sure to bring the kiddos.

 For a true taste of small-town summer, head to the weekly market in Newfane, a hamlet just north of Lockport on the shores of Lake Ontario.
-In addition to locally grown goods and crafts, expect gazebo concerts, community bike rides, sausages with peppers and onions and specials like peach shortcake.
+In addition to locally grown goods and crafts, expect live music, community bike rides, and a summertime menu with favorites like sausage with peppers and onions, and a local favorite, beef on weck.

 Tuesdays, Thursdays and Saturdays: 7 a.m. - 1 p.m.